-In addition, the FDA and foreign regulatory authorities require manufacturers to register manufacturing facilities.
-The FDA and corresponding foreign regulators inspect these facilities to confirm compliance with good manufacturing practices (GMPs) or similar requirements that the FDA or corresponding foreign regulators establish.
-If our third-party foreign or domestic suppliers or manufacturers of our products or, if we decide to manufacture our products on our own, we, fail to comply with GMP requirements or other FDA and comparable foreign regulatory requirements, it could adversely affect our ability to market and develop our products.
+The FDA and foreign regulatory authorities require manufacturers to register manufacturing facilities.
+The FDA and corresponding foreign regulators also inspect these facilities to confirm compliance with good manufacturing practices (GMPs) or similar requirements that the FDA or corresponding foreign regulators establish.
+Manufacturing or quality control problems could occur at the contract manufacturers causing product production and shipment delays or a situation where the contractor may not be able to maintain compliance with the FDA's current GMP requirements necessary to continue manufacturing our drug substance.
+If our third-party foreign or domestic suppliers or manufacturers of our products or, if we decide to manufacture our products on our own, we, fail to comply with GMP requirements or other FDA and comparable foreign regulatory requirements, it could adversely affect our clinical research activities and our ability to market and develop our products.